-- Remove skins (they could come off easily with your hands) and discard.
+Remove skins from the beets(they should come off easily with your hands) and discard.
 Save cooking liquid.
 Shred the beets in a large bowl.

 Peel cucumbers, slice lengthwise, and scoop out seeds.
 Slice into 1/3 in cubes.
 You should have about 2 1/2 cups.
 Add to beets.

 Add scallions, dill, pepper, and yogurt to beets and cucumbers.
 Mix well.

 Slowly thin mixture with reserved cooking liquid to desired consistency.

 Carefully salt to taste.
 The salt won't totally dissolve right away since it's a cold soup, so be sure not to over-do it.
-Be sure to mix thoroughly.
-You may need to salt more after chilling.
+Mix thoroughly.